Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 After the call to your read/write function, you will need to write again.
 Make a call to wolfSSL_write() using your original ssl object, your char* resume test object, and size of resume test object as the 3 arguments.
 This will send the message that you are trying to test for session resumption to the server.
 ####2.2.
-Set your CyaSSL session object to get the session with  your Cyassl object.
+Set your wolfSSL session object to get the session with  your Cyassl object.
 ####2.3.
-Set up a new CyaSSL object for the resumption stage using sslResume.
+Set up a new wolfSSL object for the resumption stage using sslResume.

 Figure 4.2 (2.1-2.3 Example code:)
 ```c